takeourcarsnow/ListenToThisSupbase/README.md

 ---

 ## Highlights

+- **Leaderboard Redesign:** Clean, simplified leaderboard with profile pictures, clickable usernames/avatars, and responsive scaling for all devices.
+- **Notification System:** Improved notification dot, mobile support, and UI/UX tweaks for alerts and activity.
 - **Auto-Refresh Feed:** Feed, likes, and comments update every 30 seconds, or instantly when you return to the tab.
 Playback is never interrupted.
 - **Full Help Guide:** In-app help overlay with step-by-step instructions, posting tips, queue/player info, keyboard shortcuts, and accessibility.
 - **UI & Accessibility:** Clean topbar, improved keyboard navigation, focus management, and live region for announcements.